jaoteo/mixtum/README.md

 AA, C1 and C2 (and eventually C3), in the 2-way (eventually 3-way) case.
 All the subsequent lines are the labels of the Auxiliary populations to be used, one per line.
 This driver file is provided by the user.
-The zip file contains all *.dat files, including an instance of the triad
-(truncated to 10.000 SNPs) and an user provided 'selectedPopulations.dat' file.
+The file 'DATfile.zip' contains all *.dat files (outcomes) and an instance of 'selectedPopulations.dat' file.
+An instance of the triad [4] (truncated to 20.000 SNPs) is in 'v37.2.1240K_HumanOrigins_unzip-TRIAL.zip'.
-'v37.2.1240K_HumanOrigins_unzip-TRIAL.zip' contains the full dataset [4].

 There are 4 Fortran codes: